 In 2015 the CustMbite MVP mouth guard became the first athletic mouth guard to be awarded the ADA Seal of Acceptance, making it a recommended alternative to a fully custom mouth guard.
 The CustMbite guard can be heated at home by an adult, making the material moldable before being fitted.

-We always see sports drinks advertised as a quick, refreshing cool down and instant replenishing of electrolytes.
+Sports DrinksSports drinks are very often advertised as a quick, refreshing cool down and instant replenishing of electrolytes.
 The truth remains that water is the best way to hydrate, and some sports drinks have a high sugar content.
 Sugar, of course, is the biggest threat in the war on cavities and sugary drinks expose teeth to a lot of it.
 Even with a regular brushing and flossing routine, what you drink throughout the day contributes to cavities forming.
 Water cleans your mouth with every sip and even helps freshen breath, making it the clear winner in the game of hydration!

 This newsletter/website is not intended to replace the services of a doctor.
 It does not constitute a doctor-patient relationship.
 Information in this newsletter/website is for informational purposes only & is not a substitute for professional advice.
 Please do not use the information contained herein for diagnosing or treating any condition.